- Education and Science»

 - Animal figures – satyrs, dolphins, griffins and sphinxes used as bases or handles

 - Intricate mouldings - but not grandiose

 - Mural decorations

 The Georgian Farmhouse Interior

-The smaller Georgian farmhouse interior, unlike the more affluent homes, was generally devoid of wood panelling.
+The smaller Georgian farmhouse interior, unlike the more affluent homes, was generally devoid of wood paneling.

 Farmers and small landowners preferred the plastered and whitewashed walls, painted finishes, and wallpaper.
-Wall and floor decorations consisted of a lot of stencilling with a fair number of old traditional Georgian stencilled patterns, some still intact today.
+Wall and floor decorations consisted of a lot of stenciling with a fair number of old traditional Georgian stenciled patterns, some still intact today.